-- 1. Give an example of an open term in lambda-calculus which has a normal form which is closed. - 2.
-What does it mean that a function $f : \mathbb{N} \rightarrow \mathbb{N}$ is Turing-computable? - 3.
+- 2. What does it mean that a function $f : N \rightarrow N$ is computable in lambda-calculus? - 3.
 State Church's thesis!
 Explain why it is not called Church's theorem and explain why we believe it is true. - 4.
 One argument why not all functions in N $\rightarrow$ N are computable is that there are more functions in N $\rightarrow$ N then algorithms.
 In order to understand this argument you have to - (a) explain what it means that one infinite set has more elements than another infinite set - (b) explain why $\mathbb{N} \to \mathbb{N}$ has more elements than the set of algorithms. - 5.
 Show how to extend the language PRF of primitive recursive functions to a language RF (recursive functions) so that it can express all computable functions!
 It is enough if you give the syntax and semantics of the extension, there is no need to describe the entire PRF.
 In giving the syntax, you must be precise about the arity of the functions involved. - 6.
 Define what it means for a program in X to be a self-evaluator.
 In order to do this you have to explain how to represent X-programs in X. There is no need to do this in full detail, just outline the construction.